Many Days Around the World with Passepartout Duo

 Trekking through lava fields

 A crazy trip alongside Hadfís Bjarnadottir brought us all over Iceland with the hope of sharing music with sheep - a strange task.
-Some highlights included playing for the president of Iceland on his and his wife’s anniversary, visiting the active volcano, and finding ourselves way out in the North East at the museum of the leadership, where the ex-school director (the school closed because there were too few students to sustain it) charismatically explained that he had defended the school from a hungry polar bear that had drifted ashore on a rogue Greenlandic ice sheet.
+Some highlights included playing for the president of Iceland on his and his wife’s anniversary, visiting the active volcano, and finding ourselves way out in the North East at the museum of the leadersheep, where the ex-school director (the school closed because there were too few students to sustain it) charismatically explained that he had defended the school from a hungry polar bear that had drifted ashore on a rogue Greenlandic ice sheet.
 And don’t forget, spending two months in Ólafsfjördur in the darkness of winter gave the namesake for our first album, and the spark for our many collaborations with Yannis and Yumo of Beijing.

 24. INDIA